superluminar-io/godays-workshop/README.md

 ### Change the event type of your function

 To listen to events from DynamoDB you must change the [event type](https://serverless.com/framework/docs/providers/aws/events/streams/).
-This will subscribe the Lambda function to the DynamoDB stream
+This will subscribe the Lambda function to the DynamoDB stream.

 ```
 functions: